MelonFruit7/Paint73/README.md

 Open Circle - Best used with arrow key drawing

-Flood - Fill any space, To toggle on and off animation (Alt + A)
+Flood - Fill any space

 ColorInput - Ability to change color of paint (using hex)